 We fly back to Dublin, with memories of an incomparable tour full of the most extraordinary insights and experiences that Japan has to offer.

 The price for this holiday is based on two people sharing a twin bedded room with single rooms available at the relevant supplement.
-Price includes eleven nights’ accommodation, daily breakfast and three meals, direct flights from London Heathrow, hotel porterage of one item of luggage per person, all touring as mentioned, all local accommodation taxes, all airport/flight taxes and the services of a Riviera tour manager.
+The price includes:

 For more information regarding the Ryokan Inn please click here.